Manonedde/MRI_RTDoc_flow/README.md

 Code WIP.
 No tests, and no robustness available yet.
 There is no guarantee of good results.
 All parameters and options are optimized for Tractometry flow with a certain version of nextflow scilpy.

+The generalization of scripts is an ongoing process (generic_script).